-The District Speaker of Mbarara is Councilor Baram Ndyaguma (NRM).
-District Youth Councilor (Male).
-He was elected to office in February 2016.
+The District Speaker of Mbarara is Councilor Munanukye Venance (NRM).
+Councilor Kagongi Sub County.
+He was elected to office in January 2021.
 The Speaker and Deputy Speaker are elected by Council members from amongst themselves as provided for by the Decentralization policy of Uganda since 1992.

 The speaker performs similar functions to those of the Speaker of Parliament, which are consistent with the Local Governments Act cap 243 of the laws of Uganda.